frahz/website/content/posts/making-my-home-server.md

 The primary one being the ones with the Intel N100 CPU, which comes with 4 cores and idle around 6 W, which is good enough for me run it 24/7 as it won't cost an arm and leg.
 I snapped one up from with 16GB of RAM, and a 500GB SSD for around \$160 USD.

-Around this I also started getting interested in [Nix](https://todo), which provides ways to create reproducible builds and environment, all done declaratively.
+Around this time, I also started getting interested in [Nix](https://nixos.org/), which provides ways to create reproducible builds and environment, all done declaratively.
 I loaded it up on this new mini PC to see what all the rage was about.

 First, I started with the basic of just try to add packages declaratively, and so on.
 Then, branching into running and configuring programs and services using the Nix language.